Top 12 Food Worker Skills to Put on Your Resume

 7. Knife Skills

-Knife skills refer to the techniques and abilities a food worker uses to handle, cut, chop, and slice ingredients efficiently and safely with a knife in a kitchen setting.
+Knife skills are the techniques a food worker uses to handle, cut, chop, and slice ingredients efficiently and safely.

 Why It's Important